datomaluta/inews-front/README.md

 ### Getting Started

 1\.
-First of all you need to clone Covid Questionare repository from github:
+First of all you need to clone repository from github:

 ```sh
 git clone https://github.com/datomaluta/inews-front.git